korganrivera/silvercheetah/README.md

 Also, it would be nice if I wrote a script to set up all of the above nonsense so it was easier for someone else to use.
 Need to refactor my code also.
 There's some repetition I think I could avoid.

+## Issues
+So this isn't a big deal but all the timestamps are in UTC and I don't do any local time conversion or account for Daylight Saving Time.
+This means that if you, say, do a workout one morning and do another workout the next night, they might show up in your tss.log as happening a whole day apart even though in your timezone they happened on consecutive days.
+But what happened is that a whole day in UTC time occured between those workouts.
+If this bothers you, go ahead and fork the code and write your own local time handling routines; I'm probably not going to fix this.